We are delighted that you are considering Yavneh College to educate, inspire and support your child during their crucial high school years.

 How will we know our child has settled in ok?

-You can get in touch with the school via email or telephoning Mrs Chweidan or, your child’s form tutor if you have any concerns about your child.
+You can get in touch with the school via email or, your child’s form tutor if you have any concerns about your child.
 If we feel that your child is struggling to settle into school then we will certainly contact you, but rest assured that no news is good news!
-We will send you a settling in report soon into the Autumn Term, during October and you will also be invited to meet your child’s form tutor too.
-In this way you will be able to put a face to a name when your child is talking about their form tutor and you’ll also meet other parents of children in your child’s form group.
-This is a good opportunity to raise any concerns or get some early feedback about your child.
-At the day to day level, you will be able to follow how your child is doing with regards to credits and debits, as these are all recorded via our real time reporting system Insight, which is essentially your Parental Gateway to Yavneh.
+We will send you a settling in report soon into the Autumn Term, during October.
+At the day to day level, you will be able to follow how your child is doing via our real time reporting system Insight, which is essentially your Parental Gateway to Yavneh.

 What can we do at home to help make the process easier for our child?